ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi-install.md

 ![User](/images/rpi/user.png)

 After setting the keyboard layout, timezone and user credentials you'll be taken to the login screen after a few minutes.
-And voila! you are almost done.
+And voila!
+You are almost done.

 Welcome to your new Ubuntu MATE Desktop:

 ![Destop](/images/rpi/desktop.png)

 Once logged in, the first thing you should do is to update Ubuntu MATE.
-You can use the command line for that.
+This can be done via the **Software Updater** application:

+![Update](/images/rpi/update.png)

+Alternately, you can update via the Terminal:

     sudo apt update
-    sudo apt upgrade
+    sudo apt full-upgrade

-You can also use the Software Updater:

-![Update](/images/rpi/update.png)

 At this point you can enjoy your MATE set up as is, or add software as needed through the Software Boutique:

 ![Software](/images/rpi/software.png)

-## (Optional) USB Boot
+## (Optional) Setting up USB Boot

+:warning: **For Raspberry Pi 4 only.**

-You can also now boot from a USB attached hard-drive or SSD with no microSD card involved.
+You can also now boot from a USB attached hard drive or SSD with no microSD card involved.
 You have to do this after booting from an SD card however because all Raspberry Pi 4 models ship with an EEPROM configuration that boots from SD cards only, but we can change that.

 The first check you've got an up to date EEPROM version on your Pi 4: